Matt-Harvill/Embedded-WiSUN/embedded-projects/README.md

 # Overview and Setup

 This directory contains projects for TI's <u>CC1312R7</u> and <u>CC1352P7-1</u> Launchpads.
 To flash the devices, import these projects into TI's CCS (Code Composer Studio).
-This is done by following `File -> Import -> C/C++ -> CCS Projects` then click `Next`, nagivate to this directory, and for each project, select both boxes shown below:
+This is done by following `File -> Import -> C/C++ -> CCS Projects` then click `Next`, navigate to this directory, and for each project, select both boxes shown below:

 <div align="center" >
     <img src="../images/Import Settings Image.png" alt="Import Settings" />